Bonefish Point

 Several boat charter excursions visit the West Harbour Bluff and Bonefish Point region of Providenciales on their western side tours, which usually visit spots such as Turtle Rock and the Pirate’s Cave at Split Rock as well.

-If you’d rather discover the area on your own, it’s best to take a 4x4 high clearance vehicle, as the road out can be quite rough in some areas.
+If you’d rather discover the area on your own, it’s best to take a 4x4 high-clearance vehicle—the road out can be quite rough in some areas.
 Follow Tom Lightbourne Road, which is found off of Millennium Highway in the Blue Hills and Wheeland area.
 Tom Lightbourne Road is initially paved for the first 0.8 miles (1.3 km), and then becomes a poor condition two-lane dirt road.
 Continue on this road for 6.5 miles (10.5 km) to its conclusion at West Harbour Bluff.

 Bonefish Point is about a 0.75 mile (1 km) walk along the beach from West Harbour Bluff.
 As is the case with all remote areas on Providenciales, Bonefish Point carries a higher crime risk due to its isolation.
 See Safety and Crime.